 AliExpress Affiliate Program

 AliExpress has multiple affiliate programs, and anyone can join them.
 Its self-hosted program, AliExpress Portals, uses proprietary affiliate tracking software.
-It also has offers on affiliate networks including FlexOffers and Commission Junction.
+It also has offers on affiliate networks including FlexOffers and CJ Affiliate.
 Let’s review the benefits, drawbacks, commission rate, cookie length, and details of the program.